 The Institute, therefore, provides a number of undergraduate research placements each year as part of the ‘Research Access Programme’.
-Students complete a five-week placement (online during the pandemic) within the Institute’s Strategic Research Programmes or Scientific Facilities.
+Students complete a 4-8 week placement within the Institute’s Strategic Research Programmes or Scientific Facilities.
 Additionally, students participate in a programme of talks and activities designed to support their career advancement.

 Applicants must be undergraduate students, enrolled in UK-based colleges or universities, who are not in their first or final year of their life sciences (or similar) degree.
 For example, applicants may be in the second year of a three year course.
 Applicants must be interested in pursuing a life sciences postgraduate research degree (e.g. MPhil or PhD) and must not have previously undertaken a research placement outside of their university course e.g. other summer internships or research experience placements.

-Students are encouraged to look at the research of the Institute on our website (www.babraham.ac.uk).
-Interested students can apply by uploading a CV and a letter outlining their scientific interests, career aspirations, including confirmation if they fall into any of the identified under-represented groups.
+Students are encouraged to look at the research of the Institute on our website (www.babraham.ac.uk) to best preapre an application outlining their scientific interests, career aspirations, including confirmation if they fall into any of the identified under-represented groups.